mcollina/node-eps/XXX-asyncwrap-api.md

 When data is written through `StreamWrap` node first attempts to write as much to the kernel as possible.
 If all the data can be flushed to the kernel then the function exists without creating a `WriteWrap` and calls the user's callback in `nextTick()`.
-Meaning the user would never be notified of data being written because the entire operation was synchronous.
-Is this problematic?
+Meaning detection of the write won't be as straightforward as watching for a `WriteWrap`.